Show validation progress in the Save button

 ...

->savePendingLabel and saveInProgressLabel cover different phases: The Save button has three distinct states.
-The same submitFeedbackDelay applies to both in-flight labels:
+savePendingLabel and saveInProgressLabel cover different phases: The Save button has three distinct states.
+The same submitFeedbackDelay applies to both progress labels:

 validationDisplayDelay shows the result without requiring a blur: By default, the errorLate validation mode waits for the field to lose focus before revealing an error.
-This is fine for instant validators, but for an async check that takes a full second, the user has no feedback after the check completes — they must click away first.
+This is fine for instant validators, but for a check that takes a full second, the user has no feedback after the check completes unless they click away first.

-Setting validationDisplayDelay (in milliseconds) on the field starts a timer the moment a slow async check begins.
-If the check takes longer than that threshold, XMLUI reveals the result immediately once the promise settles — even if the field is still focused.
-The domain field above uses validationDisplayDelay="600" with a 1 s check, so the error appears roughly 600 ms into the wait, right after the check resolves:
+Setting validationDisplayDelay (in milliseconds) on the field starts a timer when a slow check begins.
+If the check takes longer than that threshold, XMLUI reveals the result as soon as it is available, even if the field is still focused.
+The domain field above uses validationDisplayDelay="600" with a 1s check, so the error appears during the same interaction rather than waiting for blur:

 <TextBox